 The next focus of CISR is the medical profession.
-Doctors and nurses deal with trauma regularly, whether witnessing a tragic emergency room or ICU outcome with life loss.
+Doctors and nurses regularly deal with trauma, whether witnessing a tragic emergency room or ICU outcome with life loss.
 Or they were being exposed to horrific injuries and watching a person suffer, or dealing with COVID-19 patients and worrying if they were going to carry the disease home to their loved ones.
 All of these stresses can have a cumulative effect on the medical staff.
 Suicide amongst doctors and nurses is very high in the US.
 We are here to help stop that and to allow for healthy, thriving medical professionals.
 Our nation needs you to be healthy, so you can help us to be healthy.

 Next Steps for First Responder Agencies and Medical Professionals